Medserena Knee MRI scan

 MRI scan of the knee; non-invasive procedure to help diagnose medical conditions relating to the tendons, muscles, cartilage, ligaments and bones of the knee joint, price includes:

 Please wear metal free clothing and if possible, avoid wearing any jewellery.
 Alternatively, Medserena can provide you with a gown to change into for your scan.
-Scroll down for more knee joint MRI scan information.
+Choose and book your scan now, or scroll down for more knee joint MRI scan information.

 Little or no